JohnnyTeutonic/tinyllama.cpp/README.md

         *   This larger model has also been tested.
 Performance will vary based on your hardware.
     *   When using GGUF files, typically only the `.gguf` file itself is needed, as it should contain the necessary metadata.
 However, for some GGUF files or if using the `tinyllama` executable with a GGUF that doesn't fully embed tokenizer information, ensure a `tokenizer.json` (compatible with Llama 2) is present in the same directory or the model directory specified.

-Place downloaded GGUF files in a directory (e.g., `models/`) or directly provide the path to the `tinyllama` executable.
+As a reminder, place the downloaded GGUF files in a directory (e.g., `models/`) or directly provide the path to the `tinyllama` executable.

 ### 2. Build the C++ Application